101 Tower (Kyiv)

 101 Tower is a 27-story high skyscraper in Kyiv, Ukraine, completed in 2012.
 The building was among the most prestigious office centers in Kyiv and included among its tenets the headquarters of Samsung in Ukraine and the visa department of the German Embassy.

-In October 2022 the building was seriously damaged during Russian airstrikes against Kyiv during the Russian invasion of Ukraine and is currently closed waiting for reconstruction.
+In October 2022 the building was seriously damaged during Russian airstrikes against Kyiv during the Russian invasion of Ukraine and remained closed until 2026, when the reconstruction began.